UKHomeOffice/callisto-timecard-restapi/docs/datamodel-definition.md

 ### FlexChange

-A FlexChange entry will be created for all such short notice compulsory changes and under AHA Policy, these changes (Flexible Changes) must be authorised by a manager.
+A FlexChange entry will be created for all short notice compulsory shift changes and under AHA Policy, these changes (Flexible Changes) must be authorised by a manager.
 A FlexChange can be created directly by an End user Shift worker on their TimeCard entry screen or can be created by the Scheduler.

 A FlexChange belongs to the containing TimeCard and may reference a TimeEntry by using the TimeEntryId.